Bodo-inc/Bodo-examples/Kubernetes/README.md

 ## Prerequisites

 - <strong>Docker image </strong>: Create a docker image that contains your intended Bodo version and Python scripts.
 For pi calculation, you may use [bodoaidocker/pi:latest](https://hub.docker.com/r/bodoaidocker/pi/tags).
-- <strong>AWS </strong>: Have Access-Key/Secret-Key pair.
+A Docker file example is available in [docker folder](https://github.com/Bodo-inc/Bodo-examples/tree/Niyousha/Kubernetes/Kubernetes/docker).
+- Access to a Kubernetes cluster such as AWS EKS.

 ## Setup
+In the following example, we use KOPS to setup Kubernetes Cluster in EKS while this works for any K8s cluster.

 ### Step 1: Create a Kubernetes Cluster in EKS